 Trigger warning – this post covers my personal experience of anxiety and panic attacks.
-This is one of the toughest posts that I have ever had to write and publish.
-However, if it helps even just one person then I’ve done what I set out to do.
+This is one of the most challenging posts I have ever had to write and publish.
+However, if it helps even just one person, then I’ve done what I set out to do.

 Where it all started

-I can remember drawing a picture of my Nan as an angel and looking at the stars at night, picking out the brightest one and deciding that that one was her.
+I can remember drawing a picture of my Nan as an angel and looking at the stars at night, picking out the brightest one and deciding that she was that one.

-It was shortly after that that I started to question the afterlife and heaven and hell.
-I would be led in my bed just drifting off and all of a sudden I was gripped by this awful fear.
+Shortly after that, I started to question the afterlife and heaven and hell.
+I would be lying in my bed, just drifting off, and suddenly, I was gripped by this awful fear.
 What happens when we die?
 If we do go to heaven, how long for?
 Forever?
-My heart was racing, I had sweaty palms and I remember just jumping out of bed and walking quickly, just anywhere, trying to distract myself from that terrible thought.
-Looking back, I wonder if I had just experienced my first panic attack.
+My heart was racing, I had sweaty palms, and I remember just jumping out of bed and walking quickly, just anywhere, trying to distract myself from that terrible thought.
+Looking back, I wonder if I had just experienced my first panic attack?

 I would experience these thoughts in cycles.
-I’d have a few months where I didn’t think about it, then there would be a few nights where the fear would take over me each night, then a few months of nothing again.
+I’d have a few months where I didn’t think about it; then, there would be a few nights where the fear would take over me.
+Then a few months of nothing again.

 How my anxiety progressed

-Eventually, drinking was no longer working and obviously Daz had noticed that something was wrong.
-I had never told anyone about my fear before but I finally opened up to my husband.
-Trying to articulate what was going on in my head was difficult, especially as I’d spent so long trying to block it out.
+Eventually, drinking was no longer working, and obviously, Daz had noticed that something was wrong.
+It was difficult to articulate what was going on in my head, especially as I’d spent so long trying to block it out.
+I had never told anyone about my fear before, but I finally opened up to my husband.

 Facing up to my problem

-Now, my sense of direction is terrible, so the night before I was due my first therapy session me and Daz went out to find the therapists office.
-I remember that once we found it I had a breakdown.
+Now, my sense of direction is terrible, so the night before I was due my first therapy session, me and Daz went out to find the therapist’s office.
+I remember that once we found it, I had a breakdown.
 I burst into uncontrollable tears.
 Why was this happening to me?
 I must be so weak.
-There are people who go through some terrible things in life and here I am, struggling with thoughts of death.
-At that moment I felt pathetic, weak, worn out, helpless and hopeless.
-I honestly thought that I was going to have to live like this for the rest of my life.
+Some people go through some terrible things in life, and here I am, struggling with thoughts of death.
+I felt pathetic, weak, worn out, helpless, and hopeless at that moment.
+I honestly thought I would have to live like this for the rest of my life.

 My recovery was slow but steady.
-You have to constantly work at it.
+You have to work at it constantly.
 I would update Daz daily with how I was feeling.
-If I started to feel anxious or depressed I would tell him so that we could do something about it.
+If I started to feel anxious or depressed, I would tell him so that we could do something about it.

 I remember when my therapist said that I would only need a couple more sessions.
 I didn’t feel ready for them to end!
 But looking back at how far I had come and where I was now compared to when I had started with her, I was ready.